 The Elections Division of the Saginaw County Clerk's Office is responsible for accepting candidate filings, programming and printing ballots, overseeing and maintaining permanent records of election results of all countywide elections, regular elections, and special elections.
 Other duties include assisting local clerks and citizens in interpreting Michigan Election Law and Campaign Finance Law according to State statutes.

-- Official Presidential Primary Election Results - March 10, 2020 (Election Results site not compatible with Internet Explorer)
+- Unofficial Primary Election Results - August 4, 2020 (Election Results site not compatible with Internet Explorer)

 - Previous Elections

 November 3, 2020 Saginaw County Polling Locations Map

 2020 General Election Saginaw County Drop Box Locations